pratham-18/Yatrasathi/README.md

 Addressing these problems by transitioning to an online ticketing system can significantly enhance the convenience, efficiency, and overall experience for passengers and bus operators alike.

+Purpose:
+Our mission is to transform local bus reservations in Pune by offering a user-centric website that revolutionizes the booking process.
+Through our online platform, we strive to provide unparalleled convenience and accessibility to users, simplifying their journey planning.
+With just a few clicks, users can effortlessly search for available buses, select their desired pick-up and drop-off points, and choose the most convenient date and time for their travel.
+By offering real-time information on bus availability, we empower users to make informed decisions, ensuring a seamless and hassle-free experience.

+Key Features:-
+1. Effortless Online Booking: Yatrasathi offers a user-friendly online platform that simplifies bus ticket reservations for the ultimate convenience.
+2. Flexible Travel Anytime: Travel at your own pace—book a specific bus and journey at any time during the booking date with no time restrictions.
+3. Paperless Electronic Tickets: Experience the eco-friendly and convenient world of paperless, electronically generated bus tickets for a greener tomorrow.
+4. Personalized Daily Pass Options: Yatrasathi offers daily passes with customizable options, allowing travelers to select between Pune city limited or city-wide passes based on their commuting needs within Pune and Pune-PCMC areas.
+5. Simple Activation Process: Experience hassle-free ticket activation with a straightforward code-entry process.

+The technologies used include:
+- HTML
+- CSS
+- Bootstrap
+- PHP
+- JavaScript (JS)
+- MySQL

 ### Note: